Illinois Court Records

 - Persons with a court order or an executive order

 To expunge a record in Illinois is to destroy or obliterate all evidence of an official record.
-Expungement can be done upon request by the petitioner for eligible offenses.
+Expungement may be done upon request by the petitioner for eligible offenses.
 Under these provisions, Class A misdemeanors, felony offenses, and sex offenses are generally not eligible for expungement.
 However, records of arrest and legal actions that occurred before the individual turned 18 may be eligible for expungement, with the exception of first-degree murder and sex offenses.

 The Difference Between Sealing and Expunging Criminal Records